February 18, 2012

 Halfway to the middle, a sudden swell of symphonic music pervaded the lake as rows of fountains started ballet dancing on the water.
 It was the hourly musical fountain show by a posh hotel.
 We became unwitting voyeurs to a spectacle we had not bargained for in our little row boat out in the lake.

 Before sundown, we had to go back to the train station.
 We couldn’t find our way, as when we came.
 On both ways, Hangzhou locals, without speaking a word of English, helped us with directions.
 On the bus from the train station to the West Lake, a middle-aged lady fought drowsiness to make sure we didn’t miss our stop.
-Going back to the train station, a police officer escorted us several blocks to send us off to the right bus.
+Going back to the train station, we were escorted for several blocks by a police officer who sent us off to the right bus.
 Hangzhou may slowly be pressed for traditional scenes preserved in ancient paintings, but old-fashioned kindness to strangers had thankfully survived.

 Despite its modern diversions, Hangzhou is still a little piece of heaven on earth, as it has been regarded by Chinese poets and painters for over a thousand years.
 It just needs a wee bit more imagination to see, but it is there.
 It is in the visual poetry of West Lake in harmony with earth and sky, both reflected on its still waters.
 As Bo Juyi concludes: